-All WCFs and any related transmission equipment shall not be visibly apparent and use design, camouflage, or concealment options that will blend the WCF to the surrounding natural setting and/or built environment.
+To the extent feasible, Aall WCFs and any related transmission equipment shall not be visibly apparent and use design, camouflage or concealment options that will blend the WCF to the surrounding natural setting and/or built environment and that are customarily used in the wireless industry.
 Design camouflage or concealment options shall be compatible with structures and vegetation on sites located in the right-of-way and on adjacent parcels and comply with the following:

 - i.
 Design is of heightened importance when a WCF is within a park or open space, or near historic or aesthetically significant structures, views, and/or community features.
-In those instances the WCFs shall be designed to minimize the WCF profile to the maximum extent practicable. - ii.
-All WCFs shall be constructed so that visible exterior surfaces are finished with non-reflective materials.
+In those instances the WCFs shall be designed to minimize the WCF profile to the maximum extent practicable visual impact on park, open space, historic or aesthetically significant structures or nearby features to the extent practicable, while allowing the reasonable deployment of such services in a way customarily used in the wireless industry. - All WCFs shall be constructed so that visible exterior surfaces are finished with nonreflective materials.

 b.
-Collocation
+Signage